fosterdouglas/1000-daily-game-designs/games/_posts/2015-07-03-185-underground-shopping-ui.md

 title: 185 Underground Shopping UI
 tags: interface-game-design, underground
 ---
 I’ve recently started working on the visual layout and design for a shopping menu for my iPad game, Underground.
-See below for a .GIF of the current progression and images from different states in the design:
+See below for a .GIF of the current progress and images from different states in the design:

 ![Underground Shopping UI GIF](/img/games/185_Underground_UI.gif "Underground Shopping UI GIF"){: .img-contain }
 ![Underground Shopping UI 02](/img/games/185_Underground_UI_02.png "Underground Shopping UI 02"){: .img-contain }